fengyanshi/fengyanshi.github.io/breakwater.rst

 Native to FUNWAVE are the addition of obstacles and/or breakwaters in the model domain.
 These features can be either fully reflective (i.e., impermeable) or partially reflecting / partially absorbing (e.g., permeable).
 There are three ways to add a breakwater or obstacle to the model:

 #.
-Modify the bathymetry directly, generating a raise *impermeable* feature in the along-shore beach profile (or cross-shore for jetties, groins, etc.)
+Modify the bathymetry directly, generating a raise *impermeable* feature in the along-shore beach profile (or cross-shore for jetties, groins, etc.).
+See an example of this at :ref:`example_bathy_breakwater`.

 #.
 Generate a breakwater file that defines the width of a *dissipative sponge layer* at a location on the grid, and define the corresponding absorption strength of the sponge layer in the ``input.txt`` file.
 The dissipative sponge layer behaves as a frictional dissipative layer to the incoming waves.
+See an example of this at :ref:`example_partial_breakwater`.

 #.
 Generate an obstacle file that specifies the location of an infinitely tall, *impermeable* wall (i.e., fully reflective) in the model domain.
+See an example of this at :ref:`example_obstacle`.

 More details about the specification of the breakwater and obstacle files are presented in the following section.